-a) does not contain an application/resource-lists MIME body or contains an application/resource-lists MIME body with more than one <entry> element, shall return a SIP 403 (Forbidden) response with the warning text set to "227 unable to determine targeted user for one-to-one IP Connectivity" in a Warning header field as specified in clause 4.9, and skip the rest of the steps below; and
+a) does not contain an application/resource-lists MIME body or contains an application/resource-lists MIME body with more than one <entry> element, shall return a SIP 403 (Forbidden) response with the warning text set to "227 unable to determine targeted user for one-to-one IP Connectivity" in a Warning header field as specified in clause 4.9, and skip the rest of the steps below;

+a1) contains an <mcdata-Params> element of the <mcdatainfo> element of an application/vnd.3gpp.mcdata-info+xml MIME body with a <call-to-functional-alias-ind> element set to a value of "true":

+i) shall identify the MCData ID(s) of the MCData user(s) that have activated the received called functional alias in the MIME resource-lists body of the SIP INVITE request by performing the actions specified in clause 22.2.2.2.8, and:

+A) if unable to determine any MCData ID that has activated the received called functional alias in the MIME resource-lists body of the SIP INVITE, shall reject the SIP INVITE request with a SIP 403 (Forbidden) response including warning text set to "145 unable to determine called party" in a Warning header field as specified in clause 4.9, and shall not continue with the rest of the steps; and

+B) shall select one of the identified MCData IDs, and shall send a SIP 300 (Multiple Choices) response to the SIP INVITE request populated according to 3GPP TS 24.229 [5], IETF RFC 3261 [24] with:

+I) a Contact header field containing a SIP URI for the MCData session identity; and

+II) an application/vnd.3gpp.mcdata-info MIME body with a <mcdata-request-uri> element set to the selected MCData ID and shall not continue with the rest of the steps in this clause;

+NOTE: How the controlling MCData function selects the appropriate MCData ID is implementation-specific.

 b) contains an application/resource-lists MIME body with exactly one <entry> element, shall invite the MCData user identified by the <entry> element of the MIME body, as specified in clause 20.4.1; and

 c) can interact with the media plane, in case routing or transmission control is necessary.